nature21/magic/README.md

 ```

 # 🛠️ Usage
 To reproduce our simulation results with one click, run the following commands.
 You can see the rendered videos of the trajectory in `./videos`, the visualization of global contact points found by DINOv2 and the local alignment established by curvature `./results`.
+Before running the experiments, make sure that `Vulkan` is configured correctly following the instructions [here](https://maniskill.readthedocs.io/en/latest/user_guide/getting_started/installation.html#vulkan), otherwise `Segmentation Fault` might be raised.

 ```bash
 # scooping